 Eldorado never fails.
 It’s a great climbing destination year-round.
-There’s excellent conditions from spring, through summer and into fall, but I climb and guide a handful of days in the dead of winter as well.
+There are excellent conditions from spring, through summer, and into fall, but I climb and guide a handful of days in the dead of winter as well.
 It’s not uncommon to get some spectacular winter rock climbing days in Eldo.

 My Favorite Climbing Routes in Eldorado

 You can’t go wrong with any climb you choose in Eldorado, and the park’s high traffic testifies to that.
 Ideally, I always want to take people up the Bastille, but it’s a 5.7 route that’s not easy to tackle, so I always advise that even experienced climbers test their skills on the Wind Ridge, a milder route rated 5.6.
 Rewritten, a 6-pitch 5.7, is another Eldo classic, as is Swanson Arete, 5-pitch 5.5.
 For total beginners, I recommend starting out on The Bomb — a 5.4 of two pitches — before working your way up to other ultra classics in the area.
 Ready to have your confidence shaken?
 The Yellow Spur and Blind Faith will do just that.
 While there are over 500 routes to climb, these are just a few I return to again and again with new clients.
 Here are a few more details to get you hyped: